brunomartinsmv/eto-methods-comparison/README.md

 **Note:** Column names should match those expected by `scripts/io.py`.
 Check the existing data structure or modify the reading functions if your format differs.

+(will change in the future to allow more flexible sheets)
 ---

 ## Repository Structure